Net-splash/Autojector/README.md

 Very simple library that can be used for automatic injection without registering or adding the classes in the default microsoft inversion of control container.

+I think that the lifetype of a class should be stated in the class definition.

 ### When should you use them